collinbarrett/collinbarrett.github.io/_posts/2020-03-15-entity-framework-migrations-azure-pipelines-github.md

 I recently improved the continuous integration of the open-sourced data for the application by adding automatic Entity Framework Core data migrations.
-When a contributor opens a pull request changing any of the [JSON data](https://github.com/collinbarrett/FilterLists/tree/master/services/Directory/data), an [Azure Pipeline](https://dev.azure.com/collinbarrett/FilterLists/_build?definitionId=26) clones the contributor’s fork, adds an EF migration, performs a test seed, and pushes the migration back to the contributor’s fork to update the pull request.
+When a contributor opens a pull request changing any of the [JSON data](https://github.com/collinbarrett/FilterLists/tree/master/services/Directory/data), an [Azure Pipeline](https://dev.azure.com/collinbarrett/FilterLists/_build?definitionId=26) clones the contributor's fork, adds an EF migration, performs a test seed, and pushes the migration back to the contributor's fork to update the pull request.

 ## History of FilterLists Data